plasticmacaroni/radiant-dawn-plus-missables-guide/README.md

 - ::missable:: Rescue villagers before they are defeated
 - ::item_story:: ||New Character|| joins after chapter
 - ::task:: Visit [strategy guide](https://example.com/strategy) for more tips
+- ::note:: Boss Strategy
+  The boss has high defense but low resistance.
+  Use magic or bows for best results.
 ```

 ## Schema for AI-Generated Checklists